javascript-tutorial/en.javascript.info/1-js/6-more-syntax/1-function-arguments-rest-spread/article.md

 alert( [...str] ); // H,e,l,l,o
 ```

-The spread operator `...str` actually does the same as `for..of` to gather elements.
-For a string, `for..of` returns characters one by one.
-And then it passes them as a list to array initializer `["h","e","l","l","o"]`.
+The spread operator `...str` uses the same iterator mechanism as `for..of` to iterate and gather elements.
+For a string, `for..of` returns characters, so `...str` becomes `"h","e","l","l","o"`.
+The list of characters is passed to array initializer `[]`.

-If our purpose is only to convert an iterable to array, then we can also use `Array.from`:
+Here we could also use `Array.from` that converts an iterable (a string) into an array:

 ```js run
 let str = "Hello";